Rules of Darts

 Every Professional Darts Corporation tournament is operated under the rules laid down by the Darts Regulation Authority.

-Click here to see the DRA Rule Book, downloadable as a PDF (current as at May 2012).
+Click here to see the DRA Rule Book, downloadable as a PDF (current as of 2015).

 Click here to visit the DRA Website